A Simple Self-Care Primer

 It meets our needs in a variety of areas: physical, spiritual, psychological, social, professional, and emotional.

-It is thoughtful, intentional, and it feels alright.
+It is thoughtful, and intentional, and it feels alright.
 Self-care isn’t punishment.
-It’s stuff we enjoy or benefit from doing.
+It’s stuff we enjoy or benefit from doing (like doing the laundry).

 It is given to ourselves guilt-free and with enthusiasm (you know, like how we give to others all the time).

-It means we say no, set limits, and respect our personal boundaries, so we have enough time and energy left for ourselves.
+It means saying no, setting limits, and respecting our boundaries, so we have enough time and energy left for ourselves.

-It often needs to be done in community.
+It's not about being uber-self-sufficient.
+The best self-care is often rooted in our mutually caring relationships with people and our community.
 Who do you spend your time with every day?
 That matters a lot.

 How Do You Know If It’s Really Self-Care?

-If you’re not sure if eating a bowl of ice cream or watching a movie or exercising is self-care or numbing/avoiding/[insert unhealthy coping method here], ask yourself why you are doing it and how it feels.
+If you’re not sure if eating a bowl of ice cream or watching a movie or exercising is self-care or numbing/avoiding/[insert whatever you're worried about here], ask yourself why you are doing it and how it feels.

 Are you mindfully eating that ice cream and enjoying every last bite, stopping when you’re full?
 Do you feel refreshed and alive?
 That’s self-care.